 On Monday, it was reported that the preliminary vote to cancel the fall season was a 12-2 decision, with only Iowa and Nebraska voting to play.
 Nonetheless, teams were allowed to practice on Monday and Tuesday, which Ohio State did, under the B1G’s recommendation to go “light.”
-From there, it felt like the pendulum and swung in the other direction and that administrators were now favoring pushing back kickoff until later in September.
+From there, it felt like the pendulum had swung in the other direction and that administrators were now favoring pushing back kickoff until later in September.
 But, alas, that appears to no longer be the case.

 There are many questions that still need to be answered, none of which the conference presidents appear to have considered as of yet.
 The league also needs to answer what changed between practices beginning on Thursday and Friday and the sky falling on Saturday and Sunday when word started leaking out that this decision was imminent.
-If the season needs to be canceled now — presumably for safety reasons— and the extra flexibility that was created by eliminating non-conference games wasn’t worth using, why were players allowed to practice over the past five days?
+If the season needs to be canceled now — presumably for safety reasons— and the extra flexibility that was created by eliminating non-conference games wasn’t worth utilizing, why were players allowed to practice over the past five days?

 In my completely uninformed opinion, it seems likes this is a decision that is being made by the university administrators with little to no input from the athletic and football members of their staffs and at the conference office in Rosemont, Ill.
 This appears to be far more about liability and covering their own asses than actually determining if it is safe to play or not.